polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 chain state, `curr_epoch` denote an object containing information about the current epoch, and `slot` represent the absolute monotonic slot number.

-Follows the construction of the `VrfSignatureData`:
+Follows the construction of `VrfSignatureData`:

 ```rust
     randomness_vrf_input = vrf_input_from_items(